Trump's son urges West Virginia Republicans to reject Blankenship

 (CNN)President Donald Trump's son Donald Trump Jr. urged West Virginia Republicans on Thursday to reject Don Blankenship in next week's primary, comparing the coal baron to failed Alabama Senate candidate Roy Moore.

 "I hate to lose.
 So I'm gonna go out on a limb here and ask the people of West Virginia to make a wise decision and reject Blankenship!
-No more fumbles like Alabama," he wrote.
+No more fumbles like Alabama," he wrote on Twitter.
 "We need to win in November."

-The comment from the President's son is the clearest signal yet that national Republicans are worried that Blankenship's upstart campaign could upend plans to run either Republican Rep. Evan Jenkins and Attorney General Patrick Morrisey against vulnerable Democratic Sen. Joe Manchin in November.
-National Republicans were worried when Blankenship jumped into the race, given the former CEO of Massey Energy had just recently finished serving a yearlong sentence following a misdemeanor conviction for his involvement in the deadliest US mine explosion in four decades.
+The comment from the President's son is the clearest signal yet that national Republicans are worried that Blankenship's upstart campaign could upend plans to run either Republican Rep. Evan Jenkins or Attorney General Patrick Morrisey against vulnerable Democratic Sen. Joe Manchin in November.
+National Republicans were worried when Blankenship jumped into the race, given that the former CEO of Massey Energy had just recently finished serving a yearlong sentence following a misdemeanor conviction for his involvement in the deadliest US mine explosion in four decades.

 The tweet from Trump's son caught the Blankenship team off-guard on Thursday.